R3Conclave/conclave-core-sdk/docs/docs/mail.md

 ### Observation

-The body of a Mail item is encrypted with industry-standard AES-GCM.
+The body of a Mail message is encrypted with industry-standard AES-GCM.
 The host can't see what the client is sending to the enclave.

 ### Tampering